liaoliaots/nestjs-redis/README.md

 -   Support health check
 -   Specify single or multiple clients
 -   Inject a redis/cluster client via `@InjectRedis()` and `@InjectCluster()` decorator
--   Get a redis/cluster client via `RedisService` and `ClusterService`
+-   Get a redis/cluster client via `RedisManager` and `ClusterManager`
 -   Easy to test via `getRedisToken()` and `getClusterToken()`

 ## Documentation